 Co-founder Alison Evans is an AMS-certified Montessori primary teacher through the Montessori Institute – New England (MI-NE).
 She received her B.A. in mathematics from Middlebury College and an M.Ed. with a Montessori Concentration from Gordon College.
 Alison has been a teacher trainer for MI-NE, creating and delivering a course on classroom management.
-She also holds a Massachusetts teaching license in elementary mathematics as well as Lead Teacher certification by the Massachusetts Department of Early Education and Care (EEC).
-Alison is the co-author of three books through her partnership with Master Class Materials (MCM): Spring Tea: A Celebration of Grace and Courtesy for Children 3 – 6 and A Biography of Maria Montessori for and by Children.
-MCM’s most recent book, We Love Slugs! launched in August 2017.
+She holds a Massachusetts teaching license in elementary mathematics as well as Director certification by the Massachusetts Department of Early Education and Care (EEC).
+Alison is the co-author of three books through her partnership with Master Class Materials (MCM): Spring Tea: A Celebration of Grace and Courtesy for Children 3 – 6, A Biography of Maria Montessori for and by Children, and We Love Slugs!

 Alison has two children, both of whom attended Montessori schools when they were young.
-Both are now successful students; Alison’s son is in college studying English Literature and Saxophone Performance and her daughter is in high school following an honors level STEAM pathway course of study.
+They are now successful college students; Alison’s son is studying English Literature and Saxophone Performance and her daughter is studying Mathematics and Computer Science.
 In addition to Alison’s dedication to Montessori education, she is an enthusiastic, amateur photographer (check out our Instagram feed above) and loves to get outside to observe plants and wildlife no matter the season!

-Birch Tree Montessori School accepts applications for admissions on a rolling basis.
+Birch Tree Montessori School is currently accepting applications for enrollment in September 2021.
 Please see the steps for enrollment below.
-During this time of COVID-19, all observations visits will now take place via Zoom.
+All initial visits take place via Zoom.
 When you click our scheduling link in Step 1, you will be taken to our calendar to set up a virtual meeting.

 Please click the following link to

 We look forward to learning more about you and your goals for your child!